Are you new to Medicare?

 If you have what’s known as retiree insurance, which works like a Medicare Supplement insurance policy, then Medicare will pay first.

-A: You can purchase the Medicare Prescription Drug Plan (Part D) when you enroll in Parts A and B. The Medicare Advantage Plan (Part C) exists outside of original Medicare (Parts A and B).
+You can purchase the Medicare Prescription Drug Plan (Part D) when you enroll in Parts A and B. The Medicare Advantage Plan (Part C) exists outside of Original Medicare (Parts A and B).
 It is offered through private companies and usually includes prescription drug coverage.